Changes to the Occupational Health and Safety Act and revised regulations take effect on December 1, 2021. Read more about the changes to OHS laws.

 The program encourages people to be aware of their roles and responsibilities and to work together to identify and solve health and safety concerns.
 It is recommended that the joint health and safety committee (HSC) be consulted in the development of the program.

 Work site requirements

 Employers with 20 or more regularly employed workers must have a health and safety program.

 For employers with multiple work sites, the total number of workers at all work sites count towards the 20 workers.

-Multiple employers or self-employed persons at one work site
+Multiple employers at one work site

 Employers are required to do what is reasonably practicable to protect the health and safety of all persons on or near the work site, including workers who work for other employers.
 Also, employers are required to cooperate with anyone “exercising a duty” under the OHS legislation.
 For multiple-employer work sites, these 2 requirements result in an obligation for employers to coordinate their health and safety systems to ensure that everyone is protected.

 If there are multiple employers at a work site and a prime contractor exists, the prime contractor has a duty to:

 - Establish a system to ensure cooperation between workers and employers on health and safety matters.

 - Designate an individual responsible for ensuring that workers and employers cooperate and implement the system to ensure the duties of an HSC/HSR are performed (though they do not need to establish an HSC/HSR to perform these duties).